The basic tenets

 Representation

 Decisions should reach the people they're going to affect.
 Not as a slogan — as a structural property of the system.
-Geography is one axis of representation, topical specialization (the People's Assembly) is another, and the practice of staying connected to people in your community is a third.
+Geography is the foundational axis: where you live binds you to concrete, shared stakes — schools, roads, water, the local economy — and someone has to be accountable for that place.
+Geographic representation isn't a relic to be replaced; it stays, and the rest builds on top of it.
+Topical specialization (the People's Assembly) is a second axis, and the practice of staying connected to people in your community is a third.
 Square Party doesn't endorse any one ideal model.
 We commit to the goal of comprehensive coverage, and to redesigning the mechanisms when the existing ones aren't producing it.

 Reality